Davidsarkodie/Davidsarkodie/README.md

 - 👋 Hi, I’m @Davidsarkodie
 - 👀 I’m interested in Data Analysis, Business Intelligence and Artificial Intelligence
 - 🌱 I’m currently improving my Python, SQL and Tableau expertise
-- 💞️ I’m looking to understand more about Deep RL
+- 💞️ In the future I would like to get dig into Deep RL

 <!---
 Davidsarkodie/Davidsarkodie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.